Setup¶

 Whether you choose a LAMMPS or Snakemake tutorial, the setup for Google cloud is the same!

-For all tutorials you’ll need to install gcloud
+For all tutorials you’ll need to install gcloud, and for storage tutorials you will need

 to prepare some data in Google Storage.